 After they moved into the woods, the core part of the film began.
 Though all their activities were shown like they were enjoying the experience, the film didn’t fail to establish the hardships they faced for the living in a remote place.
 The chemistry between these characters worked so well. usually in the films which have a very simple,generic story that happens in a limited environment, the creators would’ve tried to built the film with more conversations.
 But, this film stood out of that by giving more scope for visuals than the dialogues.
 All the montage like scenes were great.

 The film didn’t fail to show the emotional oscillations and the emotionally vulnerability the of teenagers.
 The change in infatuations over each other and the conflict arises because of that looked very mainstream.
 At first, i felt like maybe they could’ve removed this whole idea.
 But, then the film would’ve looked very empty without that. it’s a teen film and there’s nothing wrong in telling the age old teenager problems that everyone knows.
 Cinemablend.com perfectly put up like this, “Vogt-Roberts direction never minimalizes his characters to devices, allowing each to appear a bit ridiculous, but also deeply human.”

 Why is this film worth talking about?
 What so special?
 It’s very simple.
 The film showed that the problems are not always with the teens and maybe, even not with the families.
 The real problem lies in the space allotted for teens in this society as a whole to live and behave.
 The film doesn’t say that running into the woods is the solution.
 Ultimately, it showed how dangerous that choice was.
-The film used woods to convey the message that vastness of wilderness of how much space people need to realize a true sense of living.
+The film used woods to convey the message that the vastness of wilderness is how much space people need to realize a true sense of living.
 The final shots of the film showing the places they’ve been were empty yet still beautiful visually explains that the paradise is just out there while we cage ourselves within our norms.